Kota santri: List of regions renowned as kota santri

 Ponorogo is known for prestigious pesantren, including Pondok Modern Arrisalah, Pondok Darul Huda Mayak, Pondok Tegalsari, Pondok Putri Mawaddah, Pondok Walisongo Ngabar, and Pondok Modern Darussalam Gontor.
-Pondok Modern Darussalam Gontor one of the most prestigious pesantren schools in Indonesia.
+Pondok Modern Darussalam Gontor is one of the most prestigious pesantren schools in Indonesia.
 Pondok Gontor has become famous for the application of discipline, heavy emphasis of foreign languages (Arabic and English), and strong network and cadre of alumni.
 It also has been an educational institution known for not specifically tied to any political and social organization.
 The pesantren is considered a backbone of Muslim society in Indonesia, producing numerous leading figures of the history of Islam in Indonesia.